• Skip to primary navigation

 Of course, it’s more nuanced than that.
 But improving the user experience of your product will always benefit your bottom line.

 We’ve gone over three important customer experience metrics here: Net Promoter Score, Customer Effort Score, and customer lifetime value.
-Each provides a different view into your user experience.
+Each provides a different view of your user experience.
 By measuring and improving these metrics, you’ll deliver a better experience for your customers.

 But don’t rely on any single metric.
 As we saw with Apple and Walmart, single metrics can give you skewed results.
 Instead, combine different measures of customer experience to see how easy, useful, convenient, and enjoyable your product is.